Search

 • Fortran programs:

 Anyone can copy these examples when viewing them in a browser.
-Students in this class can also copy them at the commmand line as in the following two examples:
+Students in this class can also copy them at the command line as in the following two examples:

-cp /users/cs270/trap1.f90 .
-(The dot is necessary.
-It represents the current directory.
-Thus we will copy the file to the current directory.
-The filename will stay the same.)
+cp /home/cs270/trap1.f90 .
+(The dot is needed and means the current directory.
+Thus we copy the file to the current directory and keep the same filename.)

-cp /users/cs270/convert.f90 myconvert.f90 (This will copy to a new filename in the current directory.)
+cp /home/cs270/convert.f90 myconvert.f90 (This will copy to a new filename in the current directory.)

 • aboveavg.f90